Amazon Prime Day 2024 Sale: The best deals to shop ahead of Prime Day and everything to know - Autoblog

 - Uniden DFR1 Long Ranger Laser and Radar Detection - From $53.95 (10% off)

-- Long-range sensitivity, front and rear protection, 3 modes (Highway, City, and City 1eiddcbejuvllknbglthiiifjbtucrnkjldglkhbvtdrd
+- Long-range sensitivity, front and rear protection, 3 modes (Highway, City, and City 1)

 More top picks